Best hydration packs 2023 – comfortable ways to carry water on your bike

 It's a slight struggle getting the closure on the reservoir

-Find out what happened when we put the USWE Outlander 2 through its paces in our review.
+Find out more about the USWE Outlander 2 in our review.

 Specifications